soumyadeeptadas/EtherHeal/README.md

 # EtherHeal-TrojanX
-Repository for EtherHeal, by team TrojanX for Rakathon 2021
+Repository for EtherealHeal, by team TrojanX for Rakathon 2021

 ## Ethereum based Organ Donation & Transplant Matching